 Issue of Board decisions: Following completion of a hearing, the Board will issue its written Decision with reasons to the parties according to the following schedule:

-• Hearing lasting less than 5 days: Decision issued within 60 business days
+• Hearing lasting less than 5 days: Decision issued within 60 calendar days

-• Hearing lasting 5 to 20 days: Decision issued within 90 business days
+• Hearing lasting 5 to 20 days: Decision issued within 60 calendar days

-• Hearing lasting more than 20 days: Decision issued within 120 business days
+• Hearing lasting more than 20 days: Decision issued within 60 calendar days

 The Accessibility Document of the Normal Farm Practices Protection Board is published on the Board website.

 The Normal Farm Practices Protection Board (Board) is committed to providing quality service to the public.